 Who is ineligible to become an NY Notary?

-The Secretary of State has latitude to determine whether or not an applicant should be disqualified for a crime.
+The Secretary of State may determine whether or not an applicant should be disqualified for a crime.

 Sheriffs cannot be Notaries because they are barred from holding another public office.